-20.22 Each committee of the council is to keep full and accurate minutes of the proceedings of its meetings.
-At a minimum, a committee must ensure that the following matters are recorded in the committee's minutes:
+- 20.22 Each committee of the council is to keep full and accurate minutes of the proceedings of its meetings.
+At a minimum, a committee must ensure that the following matters are recorded in the committee's minutes: - (a) the names of councillors attending a meeting and whether they attended the meeting in person or by audio-visual link, - (b) details of each motion moved at a meeting and of any amendments moved to it, - (c) the names of the mover and seconder of the motion or amendment, - (d) whether the motion or amendment was passed or lost, and

-- (a) details of each motion moved at a meeting and of any amendments moved to it, - (b) the names of the mover and seconder of the motion or amendment, - (c) whether the motion or amendment was passed or lost, and - (d) such other matters specifically required under this code. - 20.23 All voting at meetings of committees of the council (including meetings that are closed to the public), must be recorded in the minutes of meetings with the names of councillors who voted for and against each motion or amendment, (including the use of the casting vote), being recorded. - 20.24 The minutes of meetings of each committee of the council must be confirmed at a subsequent meeting of the committee. - 20.25 Any debate on the confirmation of the minutes is to be confined to whether the minutes are a full and accurate record of the meeting they relate to. - 20.26 When the minutes have been confirmed, they are to be signed by the person presiding at that subsequent meeting. - 20.27 The confirmed minutes of a meeting may be amended to correct typographical or administrative errors after they have been confirmed.
+- (e) such other matters specifically required under this code. - 20.23 All voting at meetings of committees of the council (including meetings that are closed to the public), must be recorded in the minutes of meetings with the names of councillors who voted for and against each motion or amendment, (including the use of the casting vote), being recorded. - 20.24 The minutes of meetings of each committee of the council must be confirmed at a subsequent meeting of the committee. - 20.25 Any debate on the confirmation of the minutes is to be confined to whether the minutes are a full and accurate record of the meeting they relate to. - 20.26 When the minutes have been confirmed, they are to be signed by the person presiding at that subsequent meeting. - 20.27 The confirmed minutes of a meeting may be amended to correct typographical or administrative errors after they have been confirmed.
 Any amendment made under this clause must not alter the substance of any decision made at the meeting. - 20.28 The confirmed minutes of a meeting of a committee of the council must be published on the council's website.
-This clause does not prevent the council from also publishing unconfirmed minutes of meetings of committees of the council on its website prior to their confirmation. - 21 PLANNING REVIEW COMMITTEEMeetings are to be held once per month when Council is not in recess. - 21.2 All Councillors are members of this Committee.
-The Committee is to consist of a quorum of at least three Councillors.
-The General Manager or nominated delegate may attend to present matters to Councillors.
-A nominated delegate attending shall not be an assessing officer for an application before the Committee.
-Staff members, in addition to the General Manager or nominated delegate may attend to assist the Committee.
-The General Manager or nominated delegate or staff members in attendance have no voting rights. - 21.3 The purpose of the Committee is to view, prior to determination, those development applications which have been nominated by Councillors or staff and could be determined under delegated authority.
-Having viewed the applications, the Committee will decide if the development application would be more appropriately determined by the elected Council. - 21.4 The decision that a development application would be more appropriately determined by the elected Council, must be based on one or more of the following guidelines: - (a) The number of public submissions received; - (b) The validity of the matters raised in the public submissions received; - (c) The extent of variation to Council policies proposed; - (d) The lack of policy to direct determination of the application; or - (e) The perceived public significance of the application.
+This clause does not prevent the council from also publishing unconfirmed minutes of meetings of committees of the council on its website prior to their confirmation.